 D. Soyini Madison

-D. Soyini Madison (PhD 1989, Northwestern University) is professor of Performance Studies, with appointments in the Department of African American Studies and the Department of Anthropology.
+D. Soyini Madison (PhD 1989, Northwestern University) is professor emeritus.
 Professor Madison lived and worked in Ghana, as a Senior Fulbright Scholar conducting field research on the interconnections between traditional religion, political economy, and indigenous performance tactics.

 Madison, D. Soyini.
 Acts of Activism: Human Rights as Radical Performance (Cambridge University Press 2010)